Sethbones/Fraymakers-Pre-Workshop-Repo/Characters/Template (Beta)/README.md

 Name: Template

-description: a template for making characters
+Description: a Template for making characters

-version: 0.4
+Version: 0.4

 Created by: BoneManSeth#5582